HacKanCuBa/passphrase-py/README.md

 The whole magic is done by `randbelow()`, that returns a random natural number lower than the given value, that is then used as index for the word or character list. `randbelow()` uses `getrandbits()` which in turn uses `os.urandom` at the back. `os.urandom` always provides an interface to the OS's cryptographically secure random generator.
 And both `randbelow()` and `getrandbits()` where copyied from Python's Lib/random, but trimmed down so that they don't allow anything fishy.
 This also makes **Passphrase** independent from unnecessary libraries and potential vulnerabilities.

 The algorithms are very straight forward, easy to understand and verify. *Boring crypto is the best crypto*.

+### Attack surface

+Let's analyze some possible attack scenarios and its mitigations.
+If you want to add something or you see a mistake, please write an [issue](https://github.com/HacKanCuBa/passphrase-py/issues).

+#### Attacker is root

+TL;DR: **game over**.

+An attacker that is *root* can do whatever it wants, so it's out of the scope of this analysis.

+#### Attacker can modify source code or wordlist

+If it can modify the source code somehow, or the default [wordlist](passphrase/wordlist.json), it's also game over since a software that succesfully checks itself doesn't exist yet.
+However, it could be mitigated by placing the files under the ownership of some privileged user (*root*).

+#### Attacker can modify external libraries

+**Passphrase** doesn't require any external library, but if NumPy exists, it will use it.
+Let's assume the attacker has full control over this library, which is used to improve entropy calculations.
+The attacker could alter it so that the resulting entropy calculation is bigger than it should, so that Passphrase will recommend (or use) shorter passphrases or passwords.
+This attack would only be possible if Passphrase is being use as a script with default parameters or as a module in a script with entropy-based calculated parameters.
+In that scenario, the attack succeeds in reducing the difficulty in bruteforcing the passphrase/password by making Passphrase generate very short passphrases/passwords.
+However, using Passphrase like that is not the best practice: the user should realize that passphrases/passwords are too short, and should avoid using default parameters (as a general rule of thumb, always set what you want and expect).
+Either way, this can be mitigated by setting `TRY_NUMPY = False` in [settings.py](passphrase/settings.py).

 ## License